-Another good way to get an idea of things to do in Vietnam is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in Vietnam.
+They work directly with local tour operators in Vietnam, so you won’t have to scour the internet or roam around town trying to find the best deal.

-Between the major cities, air travel becomes viable due to the generally slow nature of other transport means.
+Once you’re already in Vietnam, air travel becomes viable between the major cities due to the generally slow nature of other transport means.
 Vietnam Airlines serves airports in Hanoi, Ho Chi Minh City, Hue, Da Nang, Nha Trang, Na San, Vinh, Qui Nhon, Dalat, Buon Ma Thuot, Pleiku and Phu Quoc.
 As a rather expensive novelty, The Northern Airport Flight Service Company offers helicopter trips from Halong Bay to Hanoi.